-Heartburn refers to a painful indigestion that causes burning sensations in the upper abdomen and chest.
-The common symptoms of heartburn include general discomfort in your upper abdomen, burning sensations and pain in the chest, and regurgitation.
+Heartburn refers to painful indigestion that causes burning sensations in the upper abdomen and chest.
+The common symptoms of heartburn include general discomfort in your upper abdomen, burning sensations, and pain in the chest, and regurgitation.

 If you suffer from heartburn, you should try the following natural remedies:

 Eat Smaller Portions throughout the Day

 When you overeat, you put a lot of pressure on your stomach.
 Once the body senses that you have overeaten, stomach acid production increases to speed up digestion.
 If you eat a meal filled with acid-forming foods, some stomach contents might leak back into the esophagus.

 Most people tend to overeat before bed, which is why heartburn is common at bedtime.
 If you fail to consume enough food during the day, you will eat more to compensate for the missed meals.
 To avoid this, you need to pace your meals all through the day.
 Eat at least four of five small meals during the day to ensure that you consume most calories during daytime.

 You need to adjust your current diet to reduce food that causes the production of too much acid.

 The foods that trigger stomach acid increase include: